lexcomber/GGP-GAM-tune/README.md

 This paper has been submitted for publication in ISPRS International Journal of Geo-Information (November 2024)

 ## Code
 To run the analysis in this paper you should download the R script `GGP-GAM_paper2_v5.R`, all the data files and install the packages.
 Package and other info is below.
 The data files and supporting scripts will need will need to be locally available .
-The code recreates the results in the same sequence as the paper.
+The code recreates the results in the same sequence as they are presented in the paper.

 If you have any problems with data / code / versions etc please contact Lex Comber at the email above.